Vaughan Foods beheading incident: Trial, conviction, and death sentence

+Nolen's defense attorneys did not dispute that he committed the killings, but contended that he was insane at the time of the crime, offering the testimony of two psychologists who had assessed Nolen.
+One psychologist diagnosed Nolen with schizophrenia spectrum disorder.
+A second psychologist, who interviewed Nolen in 2015, said that during her interview, Nolen was controlled and "quite delusional" but still cooperative, telling her that he wanted to be executed and that he had no regrets about his crime.
+She also found Nolen to be intellectually impaired, with an IQ of 69; could only express himself at the level of a "child younger than 7"; and refused to cooperate with his lawyers.
+She concluded that Nolen was insane at the time of the crime.
+The psychologist said that Nolen had called her an "infidel" and that there was a history of mental illness in his family.
+Closing arguments were focused on whether Nolen knew right from wrong at the time of the crime—the criteria for the insanity defense.

-On August 17, 2016, an Oklahoma judge ruled that Nolen was not competent to enter a guilty plea in his murder case.
-The state mental hospital in Vinita handled Nolen's treatment and evaluation.
-The case was temporarily put on hold until Nolen returned from Vinita for a post-evaluation hearing.
-Nolen's trial officially began on September 11, 2017.
-On September 30, 2017, after two hours of deliberation, the jury convicted Nolen of one count of first-degree murder and five counts of assault.
+On September 30, 2017, after two hours of deliberation, the jury convicted Nolen of one count of first-degree murder and five counts of assault, rejecting his insanity offenses.
 On October 2, 2017, the jury sentenced him to life in prison for the assaults.
 The jury also recommended on October 12, 2017, that Nolen be sentenced to death for murder.

 On December 15, 2017, Cleveland County District Judge Lori Walkley followed the jury's recommendation, and sentenced Nolen to death by lethal injection.

-On March 18, 2021, the Oklahoma Court of Criminal Appeals affirmed the ruling.
+In March 2021, the Oklahoma Court of Criminal Appeals affirmed the ruling.
+In January 2022, the same court denied Nolen's request for post-conviction relief.